EmbodiedFX/LeRobot-UO101/README.md

 By default, training runs for 100,000 steps.
 In practice, it took 2.25 hours on 8× H100 GPUs, with about 3 GB of memory used per GPU.

-After training is complete, copy the model back to the MacBook under the `TRAIN_DATA_PATH` path.
+After training is complete, copy the model from the server’s `POLICY_PATH` back to the MacBook’s `POLICY_PATH`.
+Since the `$POLICY_PATH` directory contains intermediate states and training dynamics that are unnecessary for inference, you can save storage space by preserving the directory structure while copying only the contents of the `$POLICY_PATH/checkpoints/last/pretrained_model` subdirectory.

 **Remarks**